-Méthode Naturelle, also known as Hébertisme, is a training method to develop one’s highest potential, or, in other words, to achieve integral development by the use of his own means of locomotion, work, and defense.
-Thus, the natural method involves many different disciplines of humans’ natural movement.
-It was essentially developed at the beginning of the 20th century by french naval officer Georges Hébert under the motto
+Méthode Naturelle, also known as the Natural Method or Hébertisme, a methodology of physical education to achieve integral development by the use of natural movement.
+It was essentially developed at the beginning of the 20th century by the French naval officer Georges Hébert

 The workout plan and exercises, the volume of load, and the duration of the training vary with each session.
 They depend on the physical ability and age of the participants, weather conditions, and terrain.
 The methodology itself is universal and always remains the same.